Transport for London has issued an appeal for bikers to trial a new roundabout design that, if successful, could be rolled out across the capital.

 A test site at TRL’s facility in Wokingham is already operational and cyclists, drivers and bikers are invited to participate in research at the site.

-Any bikers over the age of 25 interested in taking part should complete this form on TRL’s website.
+Any bikers over the age of 25 interested in taking part should complete a form on TRL’s website.
 Participants will need to spare half a day and will be compensated for their time.

 “Cycling is not always an option for those commuting longer distances and therefore motorcycling needs to be factored into a two-wheel vision for London,” said Steve Kenward, CEO of the Motorcycle Industry Association.
 “Cyclists and motorcyclists have a good deal in common as vulnerable road users and any measures which improve the safety outcomes for all two-wheel riders would be welcomed by the MCI.”